Rumo and His Miraculous Adventures

-Rumo and His Miraculous Adventures is a fantasy novel, written and comically illustrated by German author Walter Moers.
+Rumo and His Miraculous Adventures is a fantasy novel, written and comically illustrated by German author Walter Moers and published in 2003.
+An English translation by John Brownjohn was published in 2004.

 Plot introduction

-The events of this novel take place on the fictional continent of Zamonia, which is also featured in Moers' previous novel The 13 Lives of Captain Bluebear.
+The events of this novel take place on the fictional continent of Zamonia, which is also featured in Moers' previous novel The 13½ Lives of Captain Bluebear.
 While Rumo is not a prequel to Bluebear, the two do have many parallel events and returning characters such as Volzotan Smyke, Professor Nightingale, and Fredda the Alpine Imp.
-There is also a character named Rumo in The 13½ Lives of Captain Bluebear, but this character, briefly seen, is not the protagonist of Rumo and His Miraculous Adventures but rather a different Wolperting using the same name.
+There is also a character named Rumo in The 13½ Lives of Captain Bluebear which ís also the protagonist of Rumo and His Miraculous Adventures.
 This epic consists of two separate sections, with both sections together telling the tale of how Rumo the Wolperting became Zamonia's most illustrious hero.